Joellen Riley

-Joellen Riley (born 1957) is an Australian labour lawyer and academic and, from 2013 to 2018, was the dean of the Sydney Law School.
+Joellen Riley (born 1957) is an Australian labour lawyer and academic at the University of Technology Sydney.
+From 2013 to 2018, she was the dean of the Sydney Law School.

 Early life and earlier education

 Riley attended the University of Sydney, where she earned a B.A. and M.A. in English literature and a Diploma of Education (Secondary), in order to become a teacher.

 Early career

 Prior to becoming a lawyer, Riley worked as a finance journalist at Fairfax Media.

 Legal education

 In 1992, Riley commenced a graduate law degree (LL.B.) at the University of Sydney, graduating with first class honours and the University Medal.
 After earning her law degree, Riley completed a Diploma of Legal Practice at the College of Law in North Sydney and worked at Mallesons Stephen Jaques (now King & Wood Mallesons) before receiving the Ivan Roberts Scholarship that permitted her to study at the University of Oxford, where she graduated with a B.C.L.